Health Canada

 • Bactericides

-Seed for a non-food crop in a commercial application facility or on a farm to prevent insect infestation or infectious diseases.
-Included are the planting of treated seeds either indoors or outdoors.
-Including, but not limited to:
+Seed and plant propagation material for a non-food crop in a commercial application facility or on a farm to prevent insect infestation or plant diseases.
+Includes the planting of treated seeds either indoors or outdoors, or in high tunnels.

 • rootstock